 Screening identifies those at risk of future cardiovascular events of the heart and other major body organs.
 It also identifies those with modifiable risk factors, which are reversible and reduce one' s risk of developing cardiovascular disease.

 Who should go for screening of cardiovascular risk factors?Every adult aged 18 years and above should go for screening of cardiovascular risk factors.
-Patients with diabetes, high blood pressure and long-standing kidney disease have a higher risk for cardiovascular disease and should be screened regularly based on their doctor's advice.
+Individuals with diabetes, high blood pressure and long-standing kidney disease have a higher risk for cardiovascular disease and should be screened regularly based on their doctor's advice.

 What is global cardiovascular risk assessment?Global cardiovascular risk assessment involves assessing a patient's total cardiovascular risk rather than just assessing risk factors (high cholesterol, blood pressure, diabetes or obesity) in isolation.